Can you believe the year is almost over? It feels like this year just flew by!

 Speaking of challenges and movements, January is the perfect time to challenge your readers to make healthier choices in general.
-Workouts, nutritious snacks, better breakfasts…there are so many great opportunities for reader challenges.
-And if you, the blogger, complete the challenges right along with them, readers will be much more inclined to follow along.
+Workouts, nutritious snacks, better breakfasts, dry January… there are so many great opportunities for reader challenges.
+And if you, the blogger, complete the challenges right along with your readers, they’ll be much more inclined to follow along.

 Get creative with these challenges: run them on Instagram so readers can upload photos of their progress and tag you, come up with a creative hashtag your challengees can use and follow along with on social media, or have a prize for people who complete the challenge.

 Cleanses, Routines, and Good Habits

-Along those same lines, readers are looking for information about cleanses, healthier routines, and better habits to start the new year off right…i.e. with resolutions
+Along those same lines, readers are looking for information about cleanses, healthier routines, and better habits to start the new year off right.

 Give your readers an easy four-step plan for establishing a healthy workout routine.
 Make meal plans so that your readers can form good habits and make healthy meals at home.
 Anyone can start the year in a healthier way if you help them make it fun and creative.